bdurand/consistent_random/README.md

 #### Sidekiq Middleware

-Add the middleware to your Sidekiq server configuration:
+Add the middlewares to your Sidekiq configuration:

 ```ruby
 Sidekiq.configure_server do |config|